 - Avoiding selling fees

-- No added benefits — all pickups and transactions must be arranged between buyer and seller
+- No added benefits—all pickups and transactions must be arranged between the buyer and seller

-- No set prices — a seller can set their suggested price, but buyers then have the opportunity to make offers, meaning you might receive less than asking price
+- No set prices—a seller can set their suggested price, but buyers then have the opportunity to make offers, meaning you might receive less than the asking price.

 Apartment Therapy’s Bazaar